Copypaster3000/Threaded-Password-Cracker/README.md

 # Threaded Password Cracker

 ## Project Overview
-This project is a multi-threaded password-cracking application written in C as part of the CS 333 course, Lab 5.
-The primary focus of the project is to demonstrate performance improvements using multiple threads while working with hashed passwords and implementing cryptographic algorithms.
+This project is a multi-threaded password-cracking application written in C. The primary focus of the project is to demonstrate performance improvements using multiple threads while working with hashed passwords.

 ## Features
 - Uses `PThreads` for multi-threading.
 - Supports various hashing algorithms, including DES, NT, MD5, SHA-256, SHA-512, bcrypt, and yescrypt.
 - Capable of processing up to 24 threads for password cracking.
+(Self imposed limit of 24 threads)
 - Provides verbose mode for detailed diagnostics.
 - Outputs cracked passwords or failures along with performance metrics.